Summer Camp 2016

 Each summer, Girls Rock Charleston holds a one-week day camp for girls and transgender youth ages 9 to 15.
 Campers form bands and take instrument classes in guitar, bass, keyboards, or drums and also participate in workshops about topics such as Feminism 101, Local Social Justice History, Self-Defense, Bodies and Consent, and Activism Through Art & Music.
 At the end of camp week, bands perform original songs at a live showcase event in front of family, friends, and Charleston community members.
 Full tuition for camp is $300, however we use a sliding scale system to make our program as financially accessible as possible.
 No music experience is necessary and Girls Rock will provide instruments to all campers.

 Camp will take place from July 25th to July 29th at Palmetto Scholars Academy in North Charleston.
 Camp runs each day from 9 a.m. to 5 p.m.
-The end of camp Showcase will take place on July 30th at the Charleston Music Hall.
-Applications are due on May 20th.

 The Junior Counselor program is open to girls and transgender youth who are of high school age (15-17).
 Junior Counselors will participate in most of the above mentioned camp activities and also have opportunities to take leadership roles throughout the week.
 This may include co-teaching instrument classes or workshops, setting up gear throughout the day, helping with morning and afternoon assemblies, and more!